Lilit900/sakila_lab_lilit_ajoyan/README.md

 # sakila_lab_lilit_ajoyan

-In this lab I will perform data analysis on the **Sakila database** using:
-- Python (pandas + DuckDB)
-- Jupyter Notebook
+This project involves performing data analysis on the Sakila database using Python, DuckDB, pandas, and Evidence.
+The lab covers data ingestion, exploratory data analysis (EDA), and building interactive dashboards to present insights from movie rental data.

+---

+# Purpose and Goals

+The purpose of this lab is to explore and analyze the Sakila database using Python, DuckDB, and pandas.
+The main objectives are:
-- SQLite → DuckDB conversion
+- Convert the existing SQLite Sakila database into DuckDB for efficient querying.
-- Evidence (for dashboard + visualizations)
+- Explore and analyze movie rental data to understand customer behavior, film categories, rentals, and revenue.

-The goal is to explore the Sakila dataset, run SQL queries through DuckDB, analyze results in pandas, and finally build an interactive dashboard with Evidence.
+- Run SQL queries through DuckDB and analyze results in pandas.
+- Build interactive visualizations and a dashboard with Evidence to summarize key findings.

 ---